 The LA Galaxy signed goalkeeper Jonathan Klinsmann from FC St. Gallen in the Swiss Super League, the club announced on August 20, 2020.
 Klinsmann, 23, joins the LA Galaxy with experience on Hertha BSC in Germany and various U.S. Men’s National Team youth sides throughout his career.

-OUTSIDE MLS: Klinsmann, who has both US and German citizenship, began his professional career in when he signed with Bundesliga side Hertha BSC in 2017, where he remained with the club through 2019.
+The U.S. and German dual citizen began his professional career in when he signed with Bundesliga side Hertha BSC in 2017, where he remained with the club through 2019.
 During his time with the club, he made 24 appearances for Hertha BSC II in two seasons while recording seven clean sheets.
-He made an appearance for the first team during a Europa League contest vs. Östersunds FK, where he helped his side secure a 1-1 draw with a saved penalty in the 87th minute.
+He made an appearance for the first team during a Europa League contest vs. Östersunds FK, where he helped his side secure a 1-1 draw with a saved penalty in the 87thminute.

-INTERNATIONAL: He has featured extensively for various youth U.S. Men’s National Team sides and also earned a call up to a senior camp in 2018.
+Internationally, he has featured extensively for various youth U.S. Men’s National Team sides and also earned a call up to a senior camp in 2018.
 In 2017, he earned honors with the golden glove award as the tournament’s top goalkeeper at the CONCACAF U-20 Championship and also started five matches in the U-20 FIFA World Cup that same year.
-In 2019 he also appeared for the U.S. U-23 side.
+Last year, he also appeared for the U.S. U-23 side.